-- Tidal energy is only available in the ocean at some locations. - Tidal energy requires underwater turbine and large constructions which are very costly. - Tidal energy requires a lot of maintenance and special materials to work properly. - Affects marine animals and plants.
+- Tidal energy is only available in the ocean at some locations - Initial costs relating to underwater turbine and constructions are very high. - Tidal energy requires a lot of maintenance and special materials to work properly. - Affects marine animals and plants.